JuliaCN/JuliaZH.jl/docs/src/manual/parallel-computing.md

 ```@raw html
 <!--
-A channel can be visualized as a pipe, i.e., it has a write end and read end.
+A channel can be visualized as a pipe, i.e., it has a write end and a read end :
 -->
 ```